 (ii) Book-Entry Shares.
 Notwithstanding anything to the contrary contained in this Agreement, any holder of Book-Entry Shares shall not be required to deliver a Certificate or an executed letter of transmittal to the Exchange Agent to receive the Merger Consideration that such holder is entitled to receive pursuant to this Article 2.
-In lieu thereof, each holder of record of one or more Book-Entry Shares whose Company Shares were converted into the right to receive the Merger Consideration pursuant to Section 2.05 shall automatically upon the First Effective Time (or, at any later time at which such Book-Entry Shares shall be so converted) be entitled to receive, and Parent shall cause the Exchange Agent to pay and deliver as promptly as practicable after the First Effective Time, (A) cash in an amount equal to the Per Share Cash Amount multiplied by the number of Company Shares previously represented by such Book-Entry Shares, (B) the number of Parent Shares (which shall be in book-entry form) representing, in the aggregate, the whole number of shares that such holder has the right to receive in respect of such Book-Entry Shares pursuant to Section 2.05(a)(ii) (after taking into account all other Company Shares held by such holder that are converted into the Merger Consideration), (C) any dividends or distributions payable pursuant to Section 2.07, and the Book-Entry Shares of such holder shall forthwith be cancelled.
+In lieu thereof, each holder of record of one or more Book-Entry Shares whose Company Shares were converted into the right to receive the Merger Consideration pursuant to Section 2.05 shall automatically upon the First Effective Time (or, at any later time at which such Book-Entry Shares shall be so converted) be entitled to receive, and Parent shall cause the Exchange Agent to pay and deliver as promptly as practicable after the First Effective Time, (A) cash in an amount equal to the Per Share Cash Amount multiplied by the number of Company Shares previously represented by such Book-Entry Shares, (B) the number of Parent Shares (which shall be in book-entry form) representing, in the aggregate, the whole number of shares that such holder has the right to receive in respect of such Book-Entry Shares pursuant to Section 2.05(a)(ii) (after taking into account all other Company Shares held by such holder that are converted into the Merger Consideration), (C) any dividends or distributions payable pursuant to Section 2.10(c)(ii) and (D) cash in respect of any fractional shares payable pursuant to Section 2.07, and the Book-Entry Shares of such holder shall forthwith be cancelled.
 No interest shall be paid or accrue on any cash payable upon conversion of any Book-Entry Shares.